Edges were sharp, mulch depth was consistent, and the cleanup made the front of the house look noticeably better the same day.

 Leaf-first cleanup that stays narrower than seasonal maintenance.

-Best current support proof for cleanup, blow-off, and a finished result after seasonal debris is cleared.
+Closest support proof for cleanup, blow-off, and a finished result after seasonal debris is cleared.

 Support proof for cleanup and finish standards around seasonal bed reset work.